Snackels/WRO_Future-Engineer_Sunflower/README.md

   <image src = "https://github.com/Snackels/WRO_Future-Engineer/assets/92850241/bf7a29f9-a2cf-4b85-a056-3f12b4e75966.png" width = "400">

 The camera serves the purpose of identifying color blocks (obstacles) and transmitting corresponding signals to the robot.
 For instance, upon detecting a red block, it instructs the robot to veer to the right.
-Conversely, when a green block is detected, it signals the robot to navigate towards the left, but if it doesn't detect any color it will go forward.
+Conversely, when a green block is detected, it signals the robot to navigate toward the left, but if it doesn't detect any color it will go forward.

 ### Specification
-- Resolution : 1296 x 976
+- Resolution: 1296 x 976
 - Processor: NXP LPC4330
-- Cloak speed : 204 MHz
+- Cloak speed: 204 MHz
-- Ram : 264KB
+- Ram: 264KB
-- Flash : 2 MB
+- Flash: 2 MB
-- Framerate : 60 fps
+- Framerate: 60 fps
-- Connection : USB, UART, SPI, I²C
+- Connection: USB, UART, SPI, I²C
 <br><br>

 - ## **Controller** :POP-32 , a 32bit controller
 <image src = "https://github.com/LEST0808/POP32ph/blob/main/POP32%20(1).png?raw=true" width = "400">

-This controller is 32bit which make the reaction time faster, more accurate, better multitasking, and etc.
+This controller is 32bit which makes the reaction time faster, more accurate, better multitasking, etc.

 ### Specification
 - Microcontroller: Uses a 32-bit STM32F103CBT6 microcontroller with 128KB of flash memory for new programs, which can be programmed up to 10,000 times.
 It has 20KB of RAM.